joshualmitchell/joshualmitchell.github.io/_posts/2017-10-06-a-list-of-stuff-i-think-about-a-lot.md

 ![Q3 Hypergraph - Image Not Found](https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/img/q3.png "Q3 Hypergraph")

-Can we flatten this such that no edges are laying on another edge?
+Can we flatten this such that no edge is lying on another edge?
 Does this mean it has to be 3D?
 - Summarizing an entire textbook or picture into one word or pixel is kind of useless, but how big/small does the summary have to be before it becomes useful?

 Imagine summarizing an entire textbook into one word.
 It’s kind of like shrinking a 500x500px picture to one pixel, right?
 In the sense that whatever you’re leftover with probably won’t have much relevance to the original object.